cubeta-io/cubeta-starter/docs/permissions-usage.md

 In this section we will talk about the roles permissions tools usage .

-after installing the tools using `php artisan cubeta:install-permissions`run your migration by this command `php artisan migrate`
+after installing the tools using `php artisan cubeta:install permissions`run your migration by this command `php artisan migrate`

 #### Roles :